theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 ## 02- Describing the interface

 There are currently two programs to invoke the interactive interface.
-We will first use the most common one: `anvi-interactive`
+We will first use this one: `anvi-interactive`.
+It basically will let you combine and visualize all the data stored in your CONTIGS and PROFILE databases.

 Open a new ssh window.
 In mac: